kmedhi/kmedhi.github.io/_pages/publications.md

 - Transnational Repression: International Cooperation in Silencing Dissent (with Rebecca Cordell)
 - Strategizing Silence and Signal: Analyzing Russian Propaganda Using Putin's Official Schedule (with Anton Sobolev)
 - Achieving Gender Equality and Empowering Women and Girls: A Focus on Female Infanticide in India (with Meghna Sabharwal)
+- Socialization of Violence: The Rwandan Case” with Jared Edgerton and Hollie Nyseth Nzitatira.

 <!-- {% bibliography -f {{ site.scholar.bibliography }} %} -->